ggold7046/pytorch/README.md

 #### Prerequisites
 If you are installing from source, you will need:
 - Python 3.7 or later (for Linux, Python 3.7.6+ or 3.8.1+ is needed)
-- A C++14 compatible compiler, such as clang
+- A compiler that supports C++14, such as clang

 We highly recommend installing an [Anaconda](https://www.anaconda.com/distribution/#download-section) environment.
-You will get a high-quality BLAS library (MKL) and you get controlled dependency versions regardless of your Linux distro.
+Regardless of your Linux distribution, you will receive a high-quality BLAS library (MKL) and controlled dependency versions.

 If you want to compile with CUDA support, install the following (note that CUDA is not supported on macOS)
 - [NVIDIA CUDA](https://developer.nvidia.com/cuda-downloads) 10.2 or above